gomorpheus/morpheus-docs/getting_started/guides/terraform_instances.rst

 In order to create the Layout later in the guide, I need to create four Inputs so the user can make certain selections at provision time.
 I wrote my Terraform Configuration with this flexibility in mind so that the same Instance Type can be reused in different scenarios.
 In this particular case, I'm populating the Inputs with manual Option Lists but they can also be populated through REST calls or calls to the |morpheus| API when needed.

-Option Lists are created in the Library (Provisioning > Library) under the Option Lists tab.
+Option Lists are created in the Library (|Lib|) under the Option Lists tab.
 These are lists of items which will be used to create dropdown selections at provision time.
 Click :guilabel:`+ ADD`, complete the fields as I've done in the example below and click :guilabel:`SAVE CHANGES`.
 I've created one each for the AWS account selection, region selection, and CIDR mask input.

 .. image:: /images/integration_guides/terr_inst_guide/7optionList.png
   :width: 50%